-If you are wondering what a double drop trailer is we may be able to help you learn all about them.
+If you’re wondering what a double drop trailer is, we may be able to help you learn all about them.
 Double drop trailers (sometimes referred to as a lowboy or RGN) is a specialized trailer that has many very unique capabilities.
-The deck design on double-drop trailers is very unique meaning primarily it is low to the ground and specifically meant to service the oversize and overweight (heavy-haul) trucking industry.
-One of the advantages of double drop trailers is they are capable of shipping items that are excessive in height that otherwise may require a special oversize trucking permit in order to be transported.
-This means transportation costs will be higher in order to successfully ship the item.
-However, thanks to the double-drop trailer transporting machinery and items that are excessive in height is cheaper to perform.
-In this review we’ll cover double-drop trailer dimensions, axle spacings, axle groups, weights, accessories and much more so let’s check it out in detail!
+The deck design on double-drop trailers is unique, meaning it’s low to the ground and specifically meant to service the oversize and overweight (heavy-haul) trucking industry.
+One of the advantages of double drop trailers is that they are capable of shipping items that are excessive in height and that otherwise may require a special oversize trucking permit to be transported.
+That means transportation costs will be higher to ship the item successfully.
+However, thanks to the double-drop trailer transporting machinery and excessive items in height are cheaper to perform.
+This review will cover double-drop trailer dimensions, axle spacings, axle groups, weights, accessories, and much more, so let’s check it out in detail!

-Note: It should be clear that any weights or dimensions listed below are for the purposes of example only so you are able to learn about double drop trailers.
+Note: It should be clear that any weights or dimensions listed below are an example only, so you can learn about double drop trailers.

-Item weight: refers to the actual weight of the item being shipped.
-Generally speaking a double-drop trailer can ship from 41,000 to 43,000 pounds maximum legally without being required to obtain a heavy-haul trucking permit.
+- Item weight: refers to the actual weight of the item being shipped.
+Generally speaking, a double-drop trailer can ship from 41,000 to 43,000 pounds maximum legally without obtaining a heavy-haul trucking permit.

-Over-all weight: refers to the weight of everything combined.
-The semi-truck, the double drop trailer and the item loaded onto the trailer.
-The gross maximum weight of any combination of trailer, semi-truck and item being transported must not exceed 80,000 pounds (GVW) of the shipment will be required to obtain a heavy-haul trucking permit from each state the item will be transported in.
-When very heavy items are being shipped extra axles are required to spread the weight of the item over a larger distance so its foot print on the road is still the same as a legal shipment that is under 80,000 pounds.
-The exception to this general rule is bridges.
-All heavy-haul shipments that are transported over bridges must comply to federal bridge formula to ensure safety.
+- Overall weight: refers to the weight of everything combined.
+That includes the weight of the semi-truck, the double drop trailer, and the item loaded.
+The maximum gross weight of any combination must not exceed 80,000 pounds (GVW).
+Otherwise, the shipment will have to obtain a heavy-haul trucking permit from each state where the item will be transported.
+When overweight items are being shipped, extra axles are required to spread the item’s weight over a larger distance, so its footprint on the road is still the same as a legal shipment under 80,000 pounds.
+The exception to this general rule is road bridges.
+Therefore, all heavy-haul shipments transported over bridges must comply with the federal bridge formula to ensure safety.

-Heavy-haul loads: When a load exceeds the overall maximum allowed weight or axle group weight limits set fourth by the states regulations a special heavy-haul (overweight) trucking permit is required to be purchased from the state it will be transported in.
+Heavy-haul loads: When a load exceeds the overall maximum allowed weight or axle group weight limits set forth by the state’s regulations, a special heavy-haul (overweight) trucking permit must be purchased from the state transported in.
 Heavy-haul trucking permits usually cost more than a basic oversize trucking permit.

-Quite a few double drop trailer accessories are available in order to make loading/unloading easier as well as protecting the item that is being transported.
-In many cases the owner of the double drop trailer may add ramps to the trailer thus making it easier and quicker to load/unload items.
-Especially farming equipment or dozers, loaders, back-hoes and scrapers or any specialized equipment that has tracks or wheels.
-One of the most popular accessories is traps.
-Tarps provide protection for items that are being shipped and can cut down on the possibility of damages.
-Keeping insurance claims to a minimum is always a smart idea.
+Quite a few double drop trailer accessories are available to make loading/unloading easier and protect the item that is being transported.
+In many cases, the owner of the double drop trailer may add ramps to the trailer, thus making it easier and quicker to load/unload items like farming equipment or dozers, loaders, backhoes, scrapers, or any specialized equipment with tracks or wheels.
+One of the most popular accessories is tarps.
+Tarps protect items that are being shipped and can cut down on the possibility of damage.
+Keeping insurance claims to a minimum is always a brilliant idea.

-Flatbed oriented trailers are capable of hauling a very diverse range of items.
-While items like connex trailers, tiny houses and general freight can help keep a trucking company rolling on the road with generating revenue the real purpose of double-drop trailers is hauling big and heavy machinery and equipment.
-As we mentioned earlier the target market for double-drops is equipment and machinery that may be heavy but tall is the key element that allows this trailer type to be so diverse.
+Flatbed-oriented trailers are capable of hauling a very diverse range of items.
+While items like connex trailers, tiny houses, and general freight can help keep a trucking company rolling on the road while generating revenue, double-drop trailers are hauling big and heavy machinery and equipment.
+As we mentioned earlier, the target market for double-drops is equipment and machinery that may be heavy, but tall is the crucial element that allows this trailer type to be so diverse.